 Look Out for the Dividend Yield Trap

 If you are not careful in your analysis, a dividend yield can lead you into a trap.
-The divisor of the dividend yield calculation is the stock’s current price per share.
-If the price drops and the dividend remains the same, the dividend yield will increase.
+The divisor in the calculation is the stock’s current price per share.
+If the price drops and the dividend remains the same, the yield will increase.

 The “trap” comes into the mix, when you buy the shares of a company because they offer a high dividend yield, but in actuality, the company is an underperformer within its industry, or may even be on the verge of bankruptcy.
 As a result, if a company finds itself in a situation such as this, there is a good chance that the company may not be able to afford to pay its dividend.
 This would result in the company having to cut its dividend payments, or even scrap them all together.